Kitware/VTK/Documentation/docs/advanced/marshalling_hints.md

 This is because one or more of the class's properties may not have an appropriate setter/getter function that is recognized by the VTK property parser.

 For such classes, a developer is expected to provide the code to serialize and deserialize the class in `vtkClassNameSerDes.cxx`.
-This file must satisfy three conditions:
+This file must satisfy four conditions:

 1. It must live in the same module as `vtkClassName`.
 2. It must export a function `int RegisterHandlers_vtkClassNameSerDesHelper(void*, void*)` with C linkage.
-3. It must define and declare these three C++ functions:
+3. It must define and declare these four C++ functions:

     1. A serializer function